 Purposes for processing

-NHS England is working with NHSX to provide a national response to the COVID-19 pandemic.
+NHS England is providing a national response to the COVID-19 pandemic.
 Data is providing us with evidence to help keep the public safe and provide the best possible response to the virus.
 We are working with multiple companies under strict contractual controls to support our approach.

 To support this, we have established an NHS COVID-19 Data Store.
 This will ensure that data can be used by the NHS and government to look at trends